thegworld/gtx-browser/tools/android/test_health/README.md

 ## Get Test Health Script

 The `get_test_health.py` script extracts Java test health from a Git repository.
-The script defaults to the Chromium repository containing this script itself.
+The script defaults to the GTx Browser repository containing this script itself.
 The test health data includes a listing of tests that are disabled (annotated as `@DisabledTest`) or conditionally-disabled (`@DisableIf`).
 The script exports the data in newline-delimited JSON